sarbull/components/README.md

 ## Usage

-Registry is versioned, starting with `1.0.0` that reflects state of old registry at the time it was frozen.
-You can use this version as starting point, and gradually "bump" registry version in `.bowerrc`, at the same time ensuring projects still works.
+Registry is tagged, starting with `1.0.0` that reflects state of old registry at the time it was frozen.
+You can use this tag as starting point, and gradually "bump" registry tag in `.bowerrc`, at the same time ensuring projects still works.
 Please see *Migration* section to see how you can point your Bower to the new registry.

-We **highly discourage** using `master` version of this repository, as it can change in breaking ways at any time.
+We **highly discourage** using `master` tag of this repository, as it can change in breaking ways at any time.
 Instead, please choose appropriate tag from [available releases](https://github.com/bower/components/releases), and set registry url as follows:

 ```js
 {